xcsp3team/PyCSP3-models/realistic/GeneralizedMKP/README.md

 # Problem GeneralizedMKP

-In this variation of the knapsack problem, the weight of knapsack item i is given by a D-dimensional vector wi = (wi1 , . . . , wiD ) and the knapsack has a D-dimensional capacity vector (W1 , . . . , WD ).
+In this variation of the knapsack problem, the weight of knapsack item i is given by a D-dimensional vector wi = (wi1, ..., wiD ) and the knapsack has a D-dimensional capacity vector (W1, ..., WD).
 The target is to maximize the sum of the values of the items in the knapsack so that the sum of weights in each dimension d does not exceed Wd .
 See Wikipedia.